prometheus/node_exporter/README.md

-The perf collector is also able to collect [tracepoint](https://www.kernel.org/doc/html/latest/core-api/tracepoint.html) counts when using the `--collector.perf.tracepoints` flag.
+The perf collector is also able to collect [tracepoint](https://www.kernel.org/doc/html/latest/core-api/tracepoint.html) counts when using the `--collector.perf.tracepoint` flag.
 Tracepoints can be found using [`perf list`](http://man7.org/linux/man-pages/man1/perf.1.html) or from debugfs.
-And example usage of this would be `--collector.perf.tracepoints="sched:sched_process_exec,sched:sched_process_exit"`.
+And example usage of this would be `--collector.perf.tracepoint="sched:sched_process_exec"`.

 Name     | Description | OS